Braneworlds in Horndeski gravity

 In this setup there is a perfect fine-tuning between the brane tension and the cosmological constant $\Lambda_{5}$.
 Thus, the fine adjustment leads to a 4d brane in Minkowski $(M_{4})$ with a cosmological constant of four dimensions $\Lambda_{4d}=0$, in such a way that only the space $AdS_{5}$ is curved.
 In the limit of thick branes their profile are described by scalar fields, which is the main proposal here.
 The graviton zero-mode localized into the 3-brane is responsible for a localized 4d gravity, so that the correction for Newtonian potential due to Kaluza-Klein gravitons is highly suppressed in the case of low energies.
-Even in the case of graviton `quasi zero mode' \cite{2}, i.e, the case of massive gravity, the localization of gravity can still be achieved as metastable localization.
-In this work we will take an approach with respect to the \cite{DeWolfe,1,Chico}, in order to evaluate how the graviton will be localized in the brane with the use of Horndeski gravity.
+Even in the case of graviton `quasi zero mode' \cite{Karch:2000ct}, i.e, the case of massive gravity, the localization of gravity can still be achieved as metastable localization.
+We investigate the behavior of the coupling $\eta$ and their implications to the stability where in our work we will take an approach with respect to the \cite{DeWolfe:1999cp,Csaki:2000fc,Bazeia:2004yw}, in order to evaluate how the graviton will be localized in the brane with the use of Horndeski gravity.